Richard Shaddock (1837–1906) and the Toowong and Toronto Shaddocks

 James had a business.
 The photo shown above is annotated: "back of joinery shop in background."

 In 1908 at the age of 46 he has moved to Warwick, Darling Downs, Queensland.
 He will live there for the rest of his life.
 He dies at the age of 73.
-His wife survives him another fifteen years dying in Brisbane at the age of 73, where she must have moved after her husband's death to be with her family.
+His wife survives him another fifteen years dying in Warwick at the age of 73.

 Samuel John Shaddock (1864-1936) was born in Barnstaple, Devon.
 However in 1871 we find him in Chittlehampton.
 Ten years later the family is found in Bishops Nympton.
 The next time Samuel John turns up in the records he is listed in that Brisbane newspaper, along with his two brothers, in Toowong, the suburb of Brisbane.
 We lose track of him after that, until he shows up living in Perth, on the other side of Australia, in 1910.
 He is single and working as a carpenter.
 He remains in Perth and dies there in 1936 at the age of 72.
 On his grave are the words "our dear brother and uncle," suggesting he died single, but well-loved.